 What are currently the best UV LEDs for flashlights?

 There are a few UV LEDs that are high quality and work very well for their purpose.
-The Nichia's and LG's are high quality and affordable.
-Nichia NCSU276A U365, 5MM LEDs are not really recommended unless using for fun.
+The Nichia LEDs and LG LEDs are high quality and still affordable.
+Note that the Nichia NCSU276A U365, 5MM LEDs are not recommended.
 Since UV LED emitters are very sensitive to heat, you better buy a thoroughly tested flashlight from a trustworthy seller, and not from eBay.
-Unless, of course, you know the seller and flashlight.
+Unless, of course, you know the seller and the flashlight.

 Are UV flashlights dangerous?